tauthethirtythird/io_qp2_rule_kor/readme.md

 When activating 【Messier Garbage(+)】, this value -25
 When activating 【Volatile Garbage+】, this value is locked to 50 for the entire run

-> The worst condition is Floor 10【Expert】【Messier Garbage】's -55 ((translation note: I assume it means when both mods are enabled rather than either one))
+> The worst condition is Floor 10【Expert】【Messier Garbage】's -55
 > The easiest is 【Volatile Garbage+】's 50

 Specific garbage hole position choosing process: